-Changes in foreign exchange rates, particularly the Euro-Sterling rate, affect the value of assets and liabilities denominated in foreign currency and the reported earnings of the Group's non-Irish subsidiaries.
-Any failure to manage market risks to which the Group is exposed could have a material adverse effect on its business, financial conditions and prospects, which could lead to an underperformance of the provision of services by the Group to the Issuer under the Outsourcing Agreement.
+Changes in foreign exchange rates, particularly the euro-sterling rate, affect the value of assets and liabilities denominated in foreign currency and the reported earnings of the Group's non-Irish subsidiaries.
+Any failure to manage market risks to which the Issuer and the Group are exposed could have a material adverse effect on its business, financial conditions and prospects.